-The key objectives of the Group's outsourcing policy are:
+The key objectives of the Group's outsourcing policy are to:

-- to ensure that the Group and subsidiary undertakings receive optimal value for money whilst also understanding and controlling the risks involved in the engagement of third party providers or outsourcing services; and - to ensure compliance with the relevant regulatory requirements in which the Group's entities operate in respect of any outsourcing undertaken.
+- ensure that the Group and subsidiary undertakings receive optimal value for money whilst also understanding and controlling the risks involved in the engagement of third party providers or outsourcing services; and - ensure compliance with the relevant regulatory requirements in which the Group's entities operate in respect of any outsourcing undertaken.

-The Group and LICL remains fully responsible for discharging all of its obligations under the relevant rules, laws, regulations and administrative provisions, and therefore cannot contract out its regulatory obligations, and takes care to supervise the discharge of any outsourced functions and/or activities.
-None of the Group's or Company's key or important functions are outsourced, however external service providers are used in certain instances to provide expertise, skills, or products that are not readily available internally.
-External service providers have been utlised by the Internal Audit, Actuarial, Finance, (Re)insurance operations and IT functions In all instances, key and important functions are managed and supervised by employees, who retain oversight and responsibility for the functions.
+The Group and LICL remain fully responsible for discharging all of their obligations under the relevant rules, laws, regulations and administrative provisions, and therefore cannot contract out their regulatory obligations, and take care to supervise the discharge of any outsourced functions and/or activities.
+None of the Group's or the Company's key or important functions are outsourced, however external service providers are used in certain instances to provide expertise, skills, or products that are not readily available internally.
+External service providers have been utlised by the internal audit, actuarial, finance, (re)insurance operations and IT functions.
+In all instances, key and important functions are managed and supervised by Lancashire employees, who retain oversight and responsibility for the functions.
 With the exception of the underwriting services agreement between Lancashire Capital Management Limited ("LCM"), Kinesis Reinsurance Limitied ("KRL") and Kinesis Holdings Limited ("KHL"), there are no material intra-group outsourcing arrangements in place within the Group.